prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 Entropy will be maximized if uncertainty of any element is maximized.

-## What is Cross-entropy?
+## What is cross-entropy?

-Cross-entropy measures the relative entropy between two probability distributions $B1$ and $B2$ over the same set of events.
+Cross-entropy measures the relative entropy between two probability distributions L1 and L2 over the same set of events.

 Let's consider two bins with the labels: